 - Easily recyclable

 - Moisture absorption property.
-Fabrics such as cotton and linen help absorb body moisture and vaporize it quickly into the environment.
-This keeps our bodies dry in summers.
+Fabrics such as cotton and linen help absorb body moisture and vaporise it quickly into the environment.
+This keeps our bodies dry in the summers.

 - Airy and breathable

 - Hypoallergenic.
 Natural fabrics are the best choice for all those who suffer from skin allergies.
 Synthetic fabrics such as polyester usually impose skin reactions and irritations.
 Natural fabrics are soft and anti-allergenic and can be easily used for beddings for newborns and babies.

 Synthetic fabrics are mainly manufactured from petroleum products and by-products.
 These fabrics involve the use of toxic chemicals and solvents in their manufacturing.
 Consequently, they are not organic do not quickly decompose, which increases the burden on the environment.